Dalat City - Flowers, Food and Crazy Mazes

 A long row of brightly decorated swan boats line the shore of Da Lat Lake.

-The swan boats are available for hire at a few points around the lake and cost us 70,000 VND for one hour.
-To be fair it was fun pedalling around on the lake and being enthusiastically waved at by a selection of Vietnamese families.
+The swan boats are available for hire at a few points around the lake (we hired ours from here) and cost 70,000 VND for one hour.
+To be fair, it was fun pedalling around on the lake and being enthusiastically waved at by a selection of Vietnamese families.
 I even got Ellie to pedal, eventually, in the end... for about five minutes...

 A view of Da Lat Lake from aboard a swan boat.